paulovn/artifact-manager/README.md

 ------------------------

-A repository is defined on top of a transport layer (each transport endpoint can contain a number of repositories) with a string.
-On top of that, a branch is also an arbitrary string (usually with a path-like shape)
+A repository is defined on top of a transport layer (each transport endpoint can contain a number of repositories) by using a string On top of that, a branch is also an arbitrary string (usually with a path-like shape).

 These parameters can also be automatically defined if the project tree is a checked out Git repo.
 In this case Git is used to extract the